Parliament of Malaysia: Dewan Rakyat

 The Dewan Rakyat (Malay for House of Representatives, literally People's Hall) is the lower house of the Parliament of Malaysia, consisting of 222 Members of Parliament (MPs) elected during elections from federal constituencies drawn by the Election Commission.
 The term of office is at most 5 years and MPs may be re-elected indefinitely.
 However, an elected MP cannot concurrently serve as a senator.

-The eligibility for appointment as minister or deputy minister is when they are elected as MP or appointed as senator.
-Therefore, a senator who is appointed as minister (or deputy minister) shall be seated in the Dewan Rakyat to answer parliamentary questions.
-Nevertheless, they are not involved in the parliamentary voting session.

 The Dewan Rakyat usually proposes legislation through a draft known as a 'bill'.
 All bills must usually be passed by both the Dewan Rakyat (House of Representatives) and the Dewan Negara, before they are sent to the King for royal assent.
 However, if the Dewan Negara rejects a bill, it can only delay the bill's passage by a maximum of a year before it is sent to the King.
 Like the Dewan Negara, the Dewan Rakyat meets at the Malaysian Houses of Parliament in Kuala Lumpur.